yordanos64/smart-transport/README.md

-To create your `README.md` file for the Smart Public Transport App (built with the MERN stack to optimize routes, slash wait times via real-time updates, and cut emissions through efficient pathing), follow these quick steps.
-This file is crucial for documenting your project, making it easy for reviewers (like PLP graders) to understand how your app promotes sustainable urban mobility under SDG 11.

 ### Where to Create It
 - **Location**: In the **root folder** of your project (e.g., `SDG11-SMART-TRANSPORT/` or whatever you named it).
 Not inside `client/`, `server/`, or `docs/`—right at the top level.